datalayer/jupyter-nbmodel-client/README.md

         assert len(results["outputs"]) > 0
 ```

 > Check `test.ipynb` in JupyterLab.
+You should see an additional cell with content `print('hello world')` appended to the notebook, but this time the cell is executed, so the output should show `hello world`.

-You can go further and create a plot with Matplotlib.
+You can go further and create a plot with eg matplotlib.

 ```py
 from jupyter_kernel_client import KernelClient